Family Time in Whistler: The Savvy Sassy Edition

-Editor-in-chief of the popular Savvy Sassy Moms blog Andrea visited Whistler recently with her husband and two kids.
+Editor-in-chief of the popular Savvy Sassy Moms blog Andrea visited Whistler in January 2016 with her husband and two kids.
 A keen skier with plenty of travel experience, she took the time to send us a recap of her trip, a couple of tips and her favourite little things about Whistler this time around.

 Big views, happy kids – family vacation success.
 All photographs thanks to Andrea Fellman.

 As we pulled into Whistler my son Hudson rolled down his window to try to catch a taste of the snow on his tongue.
 It had been nine years since we had been in Whistler — my daughter, McKenna, was only a one year old at that time and my son… well, he didn’t even exist yet.
 A lot has changed since we visited last, including Whistler being a Host Mountain Resort for the 2010 Winter Games, so we were excited to see what Whistler now had to offer a family in search of that perfect winter vacation.

 Where We Stayed